bhakra nangal dam

 Interesting Facts about Bhakra Nangal Dam

-Here are some interesting facts about the Bhakra Nangal Dam, one of India’s most important and iconic infrastructure projects:
+Here are some interesting facts about the Bhakra Nangal Dam, one of India’s most essential and iconic infrastructure projects:

 1. Location and Design